vimpunk/cratetorrent/README.md

 ## Goals

-1. Perform a single download of a file with a single peer connection if given the address of a seed and the necessary torrent meta-information.
+1. Perform a single download of a file with a single peer connection if given the address of a seed and the path to the torrent metainfo.
 No multiple torrents, no seeding, no optimizations, or any other feature you might expect from a full-fledged BitTorrent library.
-2. Implement metainfo parsing.
-3. Download a directory of files using a single peer connection.
+2. Download a directory of files using a single peer connection.
-4. Download a torrent using multiple connections.
+3. Download a torrent using multiple connections.
-5. Seed a torrent.
+4. Seed a torrent.

 And more milestones to be added later.
 Eventually, I hope to develop cratetorrent into a full-fledged BitTorrent engine library that can be used as